Deep Late-Time Observations of the Supernova Impostors SN 1954J and SN 1961V: DATA and Models

 The simple model minimizes the fit statistic

 where $L_i$ and $L_i^{mod}$ are the observed and model band luminosities ($\lambda L_\lambda$), to estimate the total luminosity $L_*$, temperature $T_*$, and additional foreground reddening $E(B-V)$ beyond the Galactic contribution.
 The $\chi^2$ is calculated and minimized in log space.
 DUSTY solves for radiation transfer from the star through a dusty shell.
 We embed DUSTY in an MCMC driver \citep{adams_losss_2015} that allows for a dusty circumstellar shell plus a variable amount of foreground extinction.
 This model has the V-band optical depth $\tau_V$ and dust temperature $T_d$ as additional parameters.
 We again optimize the same fit statistic (Equation 1) but in this model, the band luminosities, $L_i^{mod}(L_*, T_*, \tau_V, T_d)$ have more parameters.
 We fix the dust temperature $T_d$ at 50 K for all our models since the optical and near-IR bands we use have no contribution from the dust emission.
 For all DUSTY models we treat the dust as purely silicate as this is the type of dust expected from massive stars \citep{speck_dust_2000}.
-Changes in dust composition have only modest effects on our results.
+Changes in dust composition have only modest effects on our results (see \citeauthor{kochanek_unmasking_2012} \citeyear{kochanek_unmasking_2012} for further discussion on the effects of dust composition).